It’s easy to beat yourself up when you fail, but accepting failure is challenging.

 If you fill the page and need more, keep writing.

-In the second column, beside each item from the first exercise, write down what you could do better.
+In the second column, beside each item from the first exercise, write what you could do better.

 While accepting failure is important, it is just as vital for us to identify how to avoid it next time.